situmtech/situm-ios-getting-started/README.md

 In order to access the buildings' info, first of all you need to get an instance of the `SITCommunicationManager` with `[SITCommunicationManager sharedManager]`.
 This object allows you to fetch your buildings' data (list of buildings, floorplans, points of interest, etc.):

-For instance, in the next snippet we fetch all the buildings associated with our user's account and print them:
+In the next snippet we will fetch all the buildings associated with our user's account and print them:

 ```objc